1970-1979

 1976: Old Dominion becomes the first institution in Virginia, and one of the first in the country, to create a Women's Center to promote gender equality.
 The Women's Center primarily focused on serving older women returning to school.

-1977: The Gay Alliance, a political organization dedicated to highlighting issues in the LGBTQIA+ community, is established at ODU
+November 1976: The Gay Alliance, dedicated to highlighting issues in the LGBTQIA+ community, is established at ODU becoming the first recognized LGBTQIA+ student organization.
+The Gay Alliance was open to students, faculty, staff, and alumni

 1977: The Women's Studies Program, the first in Virginia, is founded and Carolyn Rhodes from the English Department runs the program during its pilot year.
 The program becomes permanent during the 1978-1979 academic year.
 By the end of the 20th century, Women's Studies becomes its own department and offers a Master of Arts degree, a graduate certificate, as well as Bachelor of Arts and Bachelor of Science degrees